AlgyJr/ios_guides/Application-Architecture.md

 components that are fairly generic (e.g. `UITableView`) and specific views that meant for presenting a specific model (e.g. a [custom cell class](Table-View-Guide#creating-customized-cells) in a `UITableView`).
-In the former case you'll want to design a good interface so that you view can be reused in many situations.
+In the former case you'll want to design a good interface so that your view can be reused in many situations.
 In the later case, it is OK for your view to be tightly coupled to your model since its only purpose is to present a visual representation of the model.